 - 1. Isolation of DNA from various sources - 2.
 Determination of Electrical conduction of DNA - 3.
 Isolation and separation of cell organelles - 4.
 2D- Electrophoresis technique for separation of proteins - 5.
 Synthesis of Gold Nanoparticles by biogenic methods - 6.
 Synthesis of Silver Nanoparticles by biogenic methods - 7.
-Isolation of enzymes involved in biosynthesis of nanomaterials
+Isolation of enzymes involved in biosynthesis of Nanomaterials - 8.
+Preparation of Buffers, Stock solutions and chemicals. - 9.
+Preparation of microbiological and synthetic media formulation for aseptic practices.

-SCP 1.2 GENERAL LAB
+SCP 1.2 Introduction to Nanoscience and Nanotechnology

-General Lab Experiments (Any six practicals)
+Introduction to Nanoscience and Nanotechnology (Any six practicals)